mehmedayt/online-shop/README.md

   - Handle image uploads for product images using `multer`.
   - Store images in a specified directory or integrate with cloud storage.

+**Email Notifications:**

+  - Integrated SendGrid for handling email notifications.
+  - SendGrid is used for sending subscription confirmation emails and other notifications.
+  - To set up SendGrid, configure the API key in the server environment variables.

 ### **Admin Panel**

 - **Product Management:**